julioojordan/mathApp-builder/README.md

 ### Windows (Batch Script)

-1. Create a file named `install-mathApp.bat` with the following content:
+1. Create a file named `setup.bat` with the following content or just copy the setup.bat:
    ```bat
    @echo off
    REM Remove existing folder if any